somasis/musl-wiki/faq.md

 # Q: Why is `fts.h` not included?

-It's impossible to match the glibc ABI for fts because the glibc ABI is [unusably broken].
+It's impossible to match the glibc ABI for fts because the glibc ABI is unusably broken.
 This also means that no working software can be built using the built-in fts from glibc; anything using fts is either already including its own copy (there is a canonical BSD version and gnulib has it too), or is hopelessly broken on glibc and the maintainers are just unaware of that fact.
 So